 If you’re planning to do gorilla trekking in the Buhoma sector of Bwindi Impenetrable Forest National Park during the high season (June to September), securing gorilla permits can be challenging due to the high demand.
-However, Trek Africa Tours has mastered the art of securing permits for our clients, even during peak season.
+However, Trek Africa Expeditions has mastered the art of securing permits for our clients, even during peak season.

 During this time, many travelers are interested in booking gorilla trekking in Bwindi, leading to high demand for permits and services.
 This often results in permits selling out quickly, making it hard for travelers to have their desired treks in Buhoma and forcing them to consider other sectors in the park.
 Don’t let this deter you from having the experience of a lifetime.
-Contact Trek Africa Tours and we will ensure that you have the opportunity to trek gorillas in the Buhoma sector during high season.
+Contact Trek Africa Expeditions and we will ensure that you have the opportunity to trek gorillas in the Buhoma sector during high season.